usetrmnl/trmnl-kindle/README.md

 Connect USB and enter drag/drop mode.

 ### 24. Copy TRMNL to Kindle
 Copy the `TRMNL_KINDLE` folder to Kindle’s `extensions` folder.
 It may be named TRMNL_KINDLE_20250415 with a datestamp at the end.

+#### Note on the API KEY:
+- The API key is already included in the TRMNL_KINDLE folder, however if you are using the example from this repo, then you need to login to your TRMNL account and grab the API Key associted with your BYOD license.
+Create a new file called `apikey.txt` in the `TRMNL_KINDLE` directory that only has your API Key in it

 <kdb><img src="https://github.com/usetrmnl/trmnl-kindle/blob/main/images/trmnl-kindle-extension.png" width="500px"></kdb>